 Masala chai basically means mixed spice tea and is normally brewed in the milk, rather than adding milk later.
 It normally contains black tea, but we also love it with rooibos (for those not sipping caffeine).
 Tea from Assam is best due to its dark orange colour and robust flavour.
 Darjeeling tea is best reserved for drinking black or with a touch of milk, after all it is the champagne of teas don’t you know (normally meaning more expensive and well marketed!)

 Indians now drink the most amount of tea in the word, chai (tea) is part of Indian everyday life and chai wallah’s (like Starbucks but more low-key and infinitely better) dot every street side around the country.
 Thats over 1 billion people hooked on the spicy sweet goodness of chai and its really all down to the Brits.
 Tea has always been grown up near Darjeeling and Assam in the wet and wonderful northeast of India, but it was the Brits who began to plant it on an industrial scale and ship it back.
 What a meddling lot we were!

 Sweetening chai is a must and we like to use jaggery if we can get it or dark sugar.
-Honey is also lovely and as usual, we avoid that white powdery stuff like the plague.

 Star anise, cardamom, cinnamon, clove, ginger, nutmeg……this is truly a magic potion and it tastes pretty darn magic too.
 I love this combination of spices and if you can get them all fresh and whole, the chai will be much better for it.
 Powders are decent, but a proper chai should be simmering for hours and all of those massive flavours infused.